|God's Sacred Calendar|

 They had carefully marked off the passage of the days on their calendar.
 According to their records, it was, for example, Tuesday but the people they encountered told them it was Wednesday.
 This was a very disorienting experience.

-God's Sacred Calendar also has a reference point.
+The Biblical Calendar also has a reference point.
 I believe as the Jews did in the first century and most do now.
 Jerusalem is the reference point because the law goes forth out of the eternal city.
-Otherwise, people in a different part of the world may be celebrating a different day!
-The weekly Sabbath is celebrated on the same day around the world following the sunset.
+Otherwise, people in a different part of the globe may be celebrating a different day!
+We celebrate the weekly Sabbath on the same day around the globe following the sunset.
 The observance of the yearly Sabbaths should be the same.

 The importance of Jerusalem cannot be overstated.
 There are several prominent reasons: